perscamden/asylum_diary/en/asylum_diary_40.md

 Much happened, as always, just didn't really want to write, but still have to write.

 Not going to write the relatively important things except that I asked for information about withdrawing asylum application.
-The responses so far were just that I have to write application for it...
+The responses so far were just that I have to write application for it and there will be a decision about my asylum application soon.
 Not informational at all.
 More than one year here, I still don't have proper information on many things, on most things perhaps.
-And there will be a decision about my asylum application soon.

 Some seemingly trivial things which I hope they are actually really unimportant are: